ManhHoDinh/Safe-Move/Mobile/README.md

 # 📱 Safe-Move Mobile App (Flutter)

+> 🎓 Part of Graduation Thesis – University of Information Technology – VNU HCM

 This is the official mobile application of the Safe-Move system — a smart flood monitoring and navigation assistant for citizens.
 It provides real-time flood map views, route suggestions to avoid flooded zones, and lets users report flooding incidents with location and photos.

 ---